mikikiv/petsite/docs/human-care/appliances.md

 Theres a water/ice dispenser on the front of the fridge.

 ### Dishwasher
 The dishwasher is used often in our house.
 Look for the ` clean | dirty ` magnet to know if the dishes are supposedly clean or dirty.
-Sometimes, white dishes come out with little brown spots; I think its like rusty water spots; haven't figured that out yet, but the spots can be wiped with a paper townl
+Soap for the dishwasher is in one of the cabinets near it.

 ## Laundry Room

-Scouties litter box lives here for now.
 ### Washer Mashine
 Works like how you'd expect most of the time.
 Nothing special here...